Joy Division announce 40th anniversary vinyl edition of 'Still'

 - READ MORE: Ian Curtis: why the enigmatic Joy Division frontman remains British indie’s greatest unknown pleasure

-The record will be released on February 11 2022 and follows on from previous anniversary releases, ‘Unknown Pleasures’ and ‘Closer’.

-‘Still’ will be a limited edition release with a ruby red sleeve and pressed on crystal clear vinyl.
+‘Still’ will be a limited edition reissue with a ruby red sleeve and pressed on crystal clear vinyl.
 It will only be available to buy via New Order’s official store here.

 You can see the vinyl here:

-‘Still’ is a compilation album that was first released in 1981 after the death of singer Ian Curtis.
+‘Still’ is a compilation album that was first released in 1981 after the death of Joy Division frontman Ian Curtis.

-The show included the only live performance of ‘Ceremony’ by the band, who later became New Order with the addition of Gillian Gilbert and released it as a single.
+The show featured the band’s only live performance of ‘Ceremony’.
+The track was later released by New Order as their debut single in 1981.

 Side A